tis-sc-poc/EncryptedERC/README.md

 - **Fully On-chain Nature**: Operates entirely on-chain without the need for relayers or off-chain actors.

-- **Built-in Compliance**: Supports external auditors, to ensure regulatory compliance.
+- **Built-in Compliance**: Supports external and rotatable auditors, ensuring regulatory compliance.

-- **Dual-Mode Operation**: Supports both standalone tokens and conversion of existing ERC-20 tokens.
+- **Dual-Mode Operation**: Supports both creating new private tokens and converting existing ERC-20 tokens their private versions.

-- **Zero-Knowledge Proofs**: Uses zk-SNARKs to validate transactions without revealing sensitive information.
+- **Zero-Knowledge Proofs**: Uses efficient zk-SNARKs to validate statements without revealing sensitive information.

 - **Chain Agnostic**: Can be deployed on any EVM-compatible blockchain.

+- **(NEW) Encrypted Metadata**: Allows users to send arbitrary-length encrypted metadata along with transactions.

 ## Architecture